quidprobros/baphomet/README.md

 TO-DO
 ===
 * interactive mode should also list file buffers
-* make sure you can just open a file without switches
 * allow enjoy by final daemon segment if unique
 * should simply open as file if no switches present
 * nested daemons like PHP namespaces